About the Vaccine

 About the Vaccine:

-Meanwhile, please continue to monitor availability at vaccination sites near you to get vaccinated at your earliest opportunity.
+check out availability at vaccination sites near you, so you can get vaccinated at your earliest

 - For a master list of statewide vaccinations sites, click here.

 - To pre-register with the state as more vaccines become available, click here.